About Kathryn

 Kathryn G. O’Brien, PhD

-I work with women navigating decisions that affect multiple areas of life at once.
+I work with women who are facing decisions that aren’t resolving—especially when those decisions affect multiple areas of life at once.

 Not simple choices—